How to Make House Buying & Selling Less Stressful for the Family

 Moving house with a family is way up there as one of the big stressors in life.
 Children thrive on routine and the familiar, so any major transition is often accompanied by increased anxiety for parents.
 But it needn’t always be that way…

-Whilst expecting the move to be hassle-free is probably wishful thinking, below are some suggestions of how to lighten the load and – dare we say it – even make the process fun!
+Whilst expecting the move and house buying process to be hassle-free is probably wishful thinking, below are some suggestions of how to lighten the load and – dare we say it – even make the process fun!

 Decluttering the children’s toys